We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Presenter

-Alongside five seasons of Beyond the Darklands, Nigel Latta has presented a number of shows about parenting and young people.
+Alongside five seasons of Beyond the Darklands, Nigel Latta presented a number of shows about parenting and young people.
 There have also been many books on parenting, two of them spin-offs from his TV shows — plus two editions of Into the Darklands, whose chronicles of criminals first inspired Latta's move into television.

 Born and raised in Oamaru, Nigel Latta later went to Otago University, where he studied zoology and marine science, and played in a skiffle band.
-Latta has said that he considered dozens of career options, including nursing and the police.
+Latta said that he considered dozens of career options, including nursing and the police.
 At Auckland University he completed a Master of Philosophy with First Class Honours in Psychology, and a postgraduate diploma in Clinical Psychology.
-Since then Latta’s work, most of it in private practice, has reflected his interest in forensic psychology and working with young people.
+Latta’s work, most of it in private practice, has reflected his interest in forensic psychology and working with young people.

-After roughly a decade as a psychologist, often involving violent offenders, he wrote 2003 book Into the Darklands: Unveiling the Predators Among Us.
-Latta was motivated partly by a sense that "all the public ever get to see of the bad guy is a 10 second piece on the news walking from the police van to the Courthouse wearing a white boilersuit … The offender becomes a one dimensional cliché, a soundbite.
+After roughly a decade as a psychologist, often involving violent offenders, he wrote his 2003 book Into the Darklands: Unveiling the Predators Among Us.
+Latta was motivated partly by a sense that "all the public ever get to see of the bad guy is a 10 second piece on the news walking from the police van to the Courthouse wearing a white boilersuit … The offender becomes a one-dimensional cliché, a soundbite.
 Some people tell us it isn't his fault because he was a product of his childhood, and other people tell us he is subhuman."

 Latta coined the term darklands to investigate the back story that precedes "indescribably horrific acts".
-He argues that in order to address the root causes of crime and violence, "we must first begin by understanding the people who commit these terrible acts”, and the forces that move them.
+He argued that in order to address the root causes of crime and violence, "we must first begin by understanding the people who commit these terrible acts”, and the forces that move them.
 Latta carried that desire to go “beneath all the hyperbole” when TV show Beyond the Darklands launched in 2008.
 Each episode was based around a particular criminal and their background.
 Episodes were only made if the families involved agreed.
 Four more seasons followed, plus an Australian series, hosted by actor Samuel Johnson.

 Running alongside the success of Darklands were a series of advice shows, starting with 2009 hit The Politically Incorrect Parenting Show.
-Latta believes the shows were a hit because they were lighter and less earnest than others of a similiar nature.
-Politically incorrect guides to teenagers and grown-ups followed, with the guide to teens winning Aotearoa Television nominations for both best presenter, and best information programme.
+Latta believes the shows were a hit because they were lighter and less earnest than others of a similar nature.
+Politically incorrect guides to teenagers and grown-ups followed, with the guide to teens winning Aotearoa Television nominations for both best presenter and best information programme.
 All three shows were made with Latta’s then partner in crime, producer/director Mark McNeill.

 There were further shows in 2015: Nigel Latta Blows Stuff Up looked at popular science, while On Thin Ice, a two-part visit to Antarctica, provided the unforgettable moment of "standing outside at midnight watching whales swim past your front door".

 In 2016 Latta formed production company Ruckus Media, with two key Nigel Latta/Hard Stuff collaborators, director Mitchell Hawkes and producer Arwen O'Connor.
-Ruckus have since made two seasons of Mind Over Matter with Nigel Latta, which looks at the psychology of money, and four-parter The Curious Mind
+Ruckus made two seasons of Mind Over Matter with Nigel Latta, which looks at the psychology of money, and four-parter The Curious Mind

 In June 2017 Latta joined John Campbell to co-host the first of a series of live panel specials, What Next?
 Running across four or five nights, for three seasons, the interactive show set out to examine what New Zealand should look like in 20 years.

-Profile updated on 20 May 2022
+Profile updated on 1 October 2025

 Sources include